feserm/crusoe/README.md

 # Crusoe

 Crusoe is developed as a simple command-line interface tool to provide a cloud infrastructure as code.
-Its main use case is to automate the deployment of multiple services on a de.NBI Cloud OpenStack project.
+Its main use case is to automate the deployment of multiple services on a de.NBI Cloud OpenStack project in a lightweight way.

 The infrastructure is described in a simple configuration file: